mmistakes/minimal-mistakes/_docs/06-navigation.md

 ## Breadcrumbs (Beta)

-Enable breadcrumb links to help visitors better navigate deeply structure sites.
+Enable breadcrumb links to help visitors better navigate deep sites.
 Because of the fragile method of implementing them they don't always produce accurate links reliably.
 For best results:

 1. Use a category based permalink structure e.g. `permalink: /:categories/:title/`
 2. Manually create pages for each category or use a plugin like [jekyll-archives](https://github.com/jekyll/jekyll-archives) to auto-generate them.
 If these pages don't exist breadcrumb links to them will be broken.